-(Amended on 1 February 2008, on 5 September 2008 and on 6 March 2009)
+(Amended on 1 February 2008, 5 September 2008, 6 March 2009 and 17 September 2010)

-- 1. The Trial Chamber shall be seised by an Indictment from the Co-Investigating Judges or the Pre-Trial Chamber. - 2.
-When the Chamber is seised of a number of related Indictments, it may issue an order consolidating all such Indictments. - 3.
-Reserve Judges of the Chamber shall be present at all stages of proceedings.
+1. The Trial Chamber shall be seised by an Indictment from the Co-Investigating Judges or the Pre-Trial Chamber.

+2. When the Chamber is seised of a number of related Indictments, it may issue an order consolidating all such Indictments.

+3. Reserve Judges of the Chamber shall be present at all stages of proceedings.
 Such Reserve Judges shall not have the right to express any opinion or to make any decision unless and until appointed to replace a sitting judge.
-If a Reserve Judge, for reasons of illness or any other urgent personal reasons, is unable to attend part of the proceedings, including part of the hearings, the Chamber may proceed. - 4.
-In case of absence of a sitting Judge, the President of the Chamber may, after consultation with the remaining judges, decide to adjourn the proceedings or designate a Reserve Judge to sit in place of the absent Judge for the remainder of the proceedings in question.
-Where, however, the replaced sitting Judge is able to return, the Chamber may, after taking into consideration all factors relevant to the case and being satisfied that the returning Judge has been fully informed of the evolution of the case during his/her absence, decide to replace the Reserve Judge by that sitting Judge. - 5.
-In case of absence of the President of the Chamber, and in a situation where the proceedings are otherwise able to continue, the oldest national judge shall automatically preside over the trial.
-In such case, a national Reserve Judge shall fill the vacant position until the end of the trial in question, subject to replacement under sub-rule 4 above. - 6.
-Hearings of the Chamber shall be conducted in public. - a) The Office of Administration shall ensure a public broadcast of the trial hearings, subject to any protective measures adopted under these IRs. - b) Where the Chamber considers that a public hearing would be prejudicial to public order, or to give effect to protective measures ordered under these IRs, it may, by reasoned decision, order that all or part of the hearing be held in camera.
-This decision is not open to appeal. - c) In any case, the Chamber shall announce its judgments at a public hearing. - 7.
-In order to facilitate the fair and expeditious conduct of the proceedings, the Chamber may confer with the parties or their representatives, as applicable, by holding a trial management meeting.
+If a Reserve Judge, for reasons of illness or any other urgent personal reasons, is unable to attend part of the proceedings, including part of the hearings, the Chamber may proceed.

+4. In case of absence of a sitting Judge, the President of the Chamber may, after consultation with the remaining judges, decide to adjourn the proceedings or designate a Reserve Judge to sit in place of the absent Judge for the remainder of the proceedings in question.
+Where, however, the replaced sitting Judge is able to return, the Chamber may, after taking into consideration all factors relevant to the case and being satisfied that the returning Judge has been fully informed of the evolution of the case during his/her absence, decide to replace the Reserve Judge by that sitting Judge.

+5. In case of absence of the President of the Chamber, and in a situation where the proceedings are otherwise able to continue, the oldest national judge shall automatically preside over the trial.
+In such case, a national Reserve Judge shall fill the vacant position until the end of the trial in question, subject to replacement under sub-rule 4 above.

+6. Hearings of the Chamber shall be conducted in public.

+a) The Office of Administration shall ensure a public broadcast of the trial hearings, subject to any protective measures adopted under these IRs.

+b) Where the Chamber considers that a public hearing would be prejudicial to public order, or to give effect to protective measures ordered under these IRs, it may, by reasoned decision, order that all or part of the hearing be held in camera.
+This decision is not open to appeal.

+c) Where the purpose of in camera proceedings could be defeated by the attendance of the parties, the Chamber may, by reasoned decision having consulted the parties, limit the participation of the parties to those essential to the proceedings and their necessary representatives.
+This decision is not open to appeal.

+d) In any case, the Chamber shall announce its judgments at a public hearing.

+7. In order to facilitate the fair and expeditious conduct of the proceedings, the Chamber may confer with the parties or their representatives, as applicable, by holding a trial management meeting.
 Such meeting shall be held in camera, unless the Trial Chamber decides otherwise.
-The purpose of this meeting will inter alia be to allow exchanges between the parties to facilitate the setting of the date of the initial or of the substantive hearings and to review the status of the case by allowing the Accused to raise issues in relation thereto, including his or her mental and physical condition. - 8.
-If necessary, the meeting may be conducted with the participation of counsel via tele-conference or video-conference.
+The purpose of this meeting will inter alia be to allow exchanges between the parties to facilitate the setting of the date of the initial or of the substantive hearings and to review the status of the case by allowing the Accused to raise issues in relation thereto, including his or her mental and physical condition.

+8. If necessary, the meeting may be conducted with the participation of counsel via teleconference or video-conference.
 The Chamber may also invite inter alia representatives of the Office of the Administration, including representatives of the different sections or units of the Court, to attend the meeting.

-- 9. The Chamber may order the parties, within a prescribed time limit prior to the Initial hearing, to file documents including the following: - a).
-In addition to the list of witnesses referred to in Rule 80 of the Rules: - i) A summary of the facts on which each witness is expected to testify.
-Subject to any protective measures that might have been ordered, the summary should be sufficiently detailed to allow the Chamber and the other parties to understand fully the nature and content of the proposed testimony; - ii) The points of the Indictment to which each witness is expected to testify, including the exact paragraph/s and the specific count/s; and - iii) The estimated length of time required for each witness to testify. - b).
-A list of exhibits they intend to offer in the case, containing a brief description of their nature and contents. - c).
-An indication of the legal issues, if any, they intend to raise at the initial hearing. - d).
-A list of new documents they intend to offer in the case, containing a brief description of their contents, and - e).
-A list of uncontested facts, together with a reference to the relevant evidence.